Published: November 4, 2024

 If you’re interested in getting a sample of what Kendal at Oberlin offers, schedule a tour online or consider a “Try It” stay.

 A “Try It, You’ll Like It” stay gives you the opportunity to live as a Kendal resident – sleep in an apartment or cottage, visit with residents, enjoy chef-prepared meals, and take in a class or two.
-If you would like to try it, please contact the admissions office at 1-800-548-9469.
+If you want to try it, please contact the admissions office at 1-800-548-9469.

-In the past, Molly Kavanaugh frequently wrote about Kendal at Oberlin for the Cleveland Plain Dealer, where she was a reporter for 16 years.
+This blog was originally published in 2017 and was updated in 2024.In the past, Molly Kavanaugh frequently wrote about Kendal at Oberlin for the Cleveland Plain Dealer, where she was a reporter for 16 years.
 Now we are happy to have her writing for the Kendal at Oberlin Community.